FREE Plant-Based Protein Course with 40+ Recipes

 For my active friends, bump that number up to 1.2-1.4g/kg for endurance athletes (.54-.63g/pounds) and 1.4g-1.8/kg for strength athletes (.63-.81g/pound).
 Even with those increased demands, we are still only talking 80-95g per protein per day.
 Yes, you will have to make sure that you are getting protein in, but that’s still a very manageable number.

-Somewhere along the way, a vegetarian diet also meant that it was a “challenge” to get in the necessary amino acids.
+Somewhere along the way, a vegetarian and vegan diet also meant that it was a “challenge” to get in the necessary amino acids.
 There is some truth to this, although it’s largely false.
 Animal proteins are considered a complete protein, meaning that they contain all of the essential amino acids that we need.
 Makes sense as animal tissue is similar to human tissue.
 Plants then, are considered incomplete amino acids as they are missing one or more of the essential amino acids needed in our diet.

 For a long time, nutrition science told us that we had to combine certain plant foods in order to get a complete protein.
 I was even taught this in school and vividly remember writing down my meals in a notebook to make sure I was getting all of the required amino acids.